GaloisInc/BESSPIN-Voting-System-Demonstrator-2019/docs/Evidence_Server.md

 ## Overview

-The evidence server is responsible for collecting, and subsequently making available, all of the evidence generated during the election.
+The Evidence Server is responsible for collecting, and subsequently making available, all of the evidence generated during the election.
 This includes:

 - Election metadata (date, time, the officials at each polling place, and so on)